Courage, Values, Healing

 Founder & Psychotherapist

-A graduate of Hebrew University’s Paul Baerwald School of Social Work and Social Welfare, Yonasan has completed numerous post graduate trainings in a wide array of therapeutic approaches and modalities.
-Before graduating from Hebrew University, Yonasan studied at Washington University in St. Louis and Drake University studying philosophy and ethics.
+Yonasan’s a graduate of Hebrew University’s Paul Baerwald School of Social Work and Social Welfare.
+He completed post graduate training in a wide array of therapeutic approaches.
+These approaches range from CBT to Psychodynamic therapies.
+Before Hebrew University, he studied at Washington University in St. Louis and Drake University.
+Yonasan majored in philosophy and ethics.

 How Does Therapy Work?